TrumanPhd/f5C-finder/README.md

 git clone https://github.com/NWAFU-LiuLab/f5C-finder.git
 ```
 or just download with Github GUI

 2.You can use our webserver GUI for inference, or train with your own dataset for f5C identification as follow:

+format dataset (the input dataset should be in .txt formation)

+the length of the sequences should must be 101

 ## Citation